Begun 2015 | 3,200 words

 Robert the Bruce meets Kilvert’s Lard

 Hi.
 I’m Chris Hughes.
-I live in Leicester, a city in the English midlands.
-I’m white, mainly English, mainly liberal and in my mid-70s.
+I live in Leicester, a small city in the East Midlands of England.
+I’m white, British, mainly English, mainly liberal.
+A postwar ‘baby boomer’, I’m in my late 70s.
+That’s an old photo.

-A product of suburbia, I was born and grew up in Altrincham, a small town formerly in the county of Cheshire, now in Greater Manchester in the North West of England.
+A product of suburbia, I was born and raised in Altrincham, a small town formerly in the county of Cheshire, now in Greater Manchester, in the North West of England.
 We lived in the suburbs of Altrincham – first Timperley, then Bowdon Vale.

 Long-suffering fellow addicts of Manchester-based TV soap Coronation Street (long-suffering because of the increasingly rubbish storylines and often horribly bad acting) will hear Altrincham mentioned occasionally, as though it’s a magical place of beauty and gentility, tantalisingly within reach, yet far from the Street’s urban grittiness.